Herbed Pork and Apples Recipe

 - 1. Combine herbs, salt and pepper; rub over roast.
 Cover and refrigerate for several hours or overnight.

 - 2. Bake, uncovered, at 325° for 1-1/2 hours.
 Drain fat.
 Mix apples and onion with brown sugar; spoon around roast.
-Continue to roast 1 hour or until meat thermometer reads 160°-170°.
+Continue to roast 1 hour or until thermometer reads 160°-170°.
 Transfer the roast, apples and onion to a serving platter and keep warm.

 - 3. Skim excess fat from meat juices; pour into a heavy skillet (or leave in the roasting pan if it can be heated on stove top).
 Add apple juice and syrup.
 Cook and stir over medium-high heat until liquid has been reduced by half, about 1 cup.
 Slice roast and serve with gravy.
 Yield: about 12 servings.